rust-lang/book/nostarch/chapter20.md

 ```

 The type of `guess` in this code would have to be an integer *and* a string,
 and Rust requires that `guess` have only one type.
-So what does `continue`
+So, what does `continue`
 return?
 How were we allowed to return a `u32` from one arm and have another arm
 that ends with `continue` in Listing 20-27?